Bali with Grandparents and Kids: How Indian Families Can Travel Stress-Free

 Challenges You Should Consider

-• Heat and humidity
+• Heat and humidity in some regions

-• Walking distances in some areas
+• Walking distances in certain attractions

-• Traffic in busy zones
+• Traffic in busy tourist zones

 Real Insight